hacklabes/HOPE_Sessions/00_Telepathy/Linux_Reference_Card.md

 ``gpicview``: This programme lets you open an image while working in the X environment. e.g.: ``gpicview image.jpg``, opens the image file named ``image.jpg``.
 Only works while in an X environment.

 ``omxplayer``: This programme is a general media player that can be used to play video files from the command line. e.g.: ``omxplayer video.mov``, starts playing the video file called ``video.mov``.
-Works both in pure command line and the X environment.
+Works both in pure command-line and the X environment.